jordanbean-msft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-03.md

     ```

     > [!NOTE]
    > A alternative, streamlined approach to push a container to Azure Container Registry can be performed with the [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview/) feature.
 Leveraging the 'acr build' command, the above steps 3 and 4 can combined.
-Consider the following command:  The examples in this chapter require you use Docker containers.
-Launch this command from the Resource folder: az acr build --image <prefix>-rockpaperscissors-server:latest --registry <name of your Azure Container Registry> --file UI/dockerfile .
+Launch the following command from the Resource folder: az acr build --image <prefix>-rockpaperscissors-server:latest --registry <name of your Azure Container Registry> --file UI/dockerfile .

 ### Create the Azure App Service for Containers